-Emergency Service Clinic accreditation reflects the work of a practice that can deal with emergency and critical care cases without an appointment, and that offers a dedicated Out of Hours (OOH) service.8.5.9 Emergency Service Clinics must meet the Core and GP requirements in all modules and the ESC requirements in the Emergency and Critical Care Module.
+Emergency Service Clinic accreditation reflects the work of a practice that can deal with emergency cases in the field, and that provides a dedicated Out of Hours (OOH) service to other practices.

+Emergency Service Clinics must meet the Core requirements in all relevant modules and the ESC requirements in the Emergency (Ambulatory) Module.